 So, we took turns rolling six or seven dice out onto the bar from a leather cup.
 Each time the barmaid counted the tops of the dice.
 I won the first roll so I called the shot.

-“What shot do you want?” she asked, pointing to the bottle of tequila behind the bar.
+“What shot do you want?” she asked, pointing to the bottles of tequila behind the bar.

 “What are you drinking?”